-The following list summarizes all the treated water test results for 2014:
+The following list summarizes all the treated water test results for 2016:

-Testing parameter Standard Frequency Test Results • Bacterial 0-TC,0-EC Biweekly 100% compliance • Chlorine (leaving reservoir) 0.5 mg/l daily 100% compliance • Chlorine (in system) 0.1 mg/l biweekly 100% compliance • Turbidity 0.3 NTU daily 91.5% compliance • THM (Trihalomethanes) 0.1 mg/l quarterly n/a
+Testing parameter Standard Frequency Test Results • Bacterial 0-TC,0-EC Biweekly 100% compliance • Chlorine (leaving reservoir) 0.5 mg/l daily 100% compliance • Chlorine (in system) 0.1 mg/l biweekly 100% compliance • Turbidity 0.3 NTU daily 50% compliance • THM (Trihalomethanes) 0.1 mg/l quarterly 0.286 mg/l • HAA (Haloacetic Acids) 0.08 mg/l quarterly 0.282 mg/l

-^{}TC (total coliforms), EC (Escherichia coli), NTU (nephelometric units)
+TC (total coliforms), EC (Escherichia coli), NTU (nephelometric units), HAA (Haloacetic Acids)

-On April 20th, I advised our drinking water officer of a spike in turbidity levels due to the inversion of Lake Wahtopanah at which time we were placed on a boil water advisory.
+On April 20/2015, I advised our drinking water officer of a spike in turbidity levels due to the inversion of Lake Wahtopanah at which time we were placed on a boil water advisory.
 By that evening, the water was back to normal and turbidity levels had come down below 1ntu.
-The advisory however will remain in effect for the duration of the existing water plants life.
+This advisory was put in place to protect the citizens and visitors of Riverdale Municipality.
+As the regulation states you must meet the turbidity standards of 0.3NTU in 95% of the measurements in a month, and as we are unable to meet these standards consistently, the boil water advisory will remain in effect for the duration of the existing water plants life.
 There are two options to have the order removed, neither of which are possible for this treatment plant.
 The treatment facility is 54 years old and is trying to meet regulations that are 5 years old.
 The facility was not designed to meet these regulations.